volumio/v-conf/README.md

     npm install

 In your package.json pick latest version if you don't need a specific one.
-The example refers to version 0.0.2.

 If you want to install the library manually run the following command on the root of your project